 - Secure the Admin access

 Attacks are primarily initiated in Russia, Poland, Germany and India.
-Generally speaking, its easy to minimise the potential threat by an hour of proactive efforts!
+Generally speaking, it’s easy to minimise the potential threat with an hour of proactive efforts!
 Bearing in mind that often, attackers use a VPN to fake their location…

 As always – an ounce of prevention is better than a pound of cure!

 Several basic items need to be addressed as part of securing your WordPress installation.

 The default User ID is “admin” and you should NEVER use that on your site.
 If you do, it immediately means 50% of the “site access” details are known – Mr Hacker only needs the password now..